The engineering behind the roll.

 Consistent flow across the operating range

-Flow rate stays stable across membrane variability and temperature.
+Flow rate is designed to stay stable across membrane variability and temperature.

 Flow variation across the operating range holds to a design target, with no batch-by-batch recalibration.